7ombie/jsii/docs/untitled.md

         renderer.render(delta)
     }

-Note: The "dangling dogballs operator" is legal in JSII, but only implicitly, and it's always redundant, so please, do not do this:
+Note: The "dangling dogballs operator" is legal in JS2, but only implicitly, and it's always redundant, so please, do not do this:

     function animate of delta = 0 {